koumdros/tilaa-sc/README.md

 * `tilaa-sc -id 1234 -name "hello world"` - create snapshot with given name
 * `tilaa-sc -delete 123` - delete snapshot id 123

+If you set default id in line 111 too, execute `tilaa-sc` is enough for creating (and overwriting) a new snapshot.

 ## Parameters